 So go and get registered as I’d love to see lots of new people entering this year, as travel isn’t a concern this year.

-On September 1st, 2020 I’ll email the people who are selected for the contest.
+September 1st, 2020 September 8th, 2020 October 1st, 2020 I’ll email the people who are selected for the contest.
 As soon as I have 12 people to our contestants for this year I’ll notify the people that weren’t selected for 2020.